 As if that weren't enough, a National Retail Federation survey found the average college-bound family plans to spend nearly $1,000 to get their little collegian ready for the school year.
 That hefty tag includes over $225 on electronics and more than $100 on dorm room or apartment furnishings.

 With so much cash on the line, many students and parents are likely looking for savings around every corner.
 And while it's probably safe to say they have the conventional savings covered -- used books have the same information as new ones, after all -- there are a few more unconventional ways to save on college necessities, starting with your credit card.

 1. Use Your Credit Card Rewards to Earn as You Buy

 The most obvious on the list -- but often overlooked -- credit card rewards are similar to having a universal rebate for whatever you buy with your card.
-This can be especially valuable if your card bestows bonus rewards in useful categories, such as business credit cards offering bonus rewards for purchases made at office supply stores.
+This can be especially valuable if your card offers cash back rewards.

 Perhaps the best part is that almost anyone can qualify for a credit card offering purchase rewards, including an array of student cards for first-time cardholders.
 Even those struggling with poor credit can find a rewards-bearing card, as some of the best credit cards for bad credit offer cash back rewards.

 There are two things to keep in mind when it comes to saving with credit card rewards, starting with the fact that they’re only valuable if you actually redeem them -- which 31% of cardholders seem to forget.
 Even if your cash back or points won’t expire, they do you little good in your bank’s hands rather than your own.